mascaldotfr/CoRT/api/README.md

 it's useless to hammer them more than minutely.
 I totally assume and accept long polling over websockets.

-Use the API responsibly; planned sanction is a gentle "shadow" throttling most of the time after a warning, unless you are totally not understanding the big warning above.
+Use the API responsibly; if you don't, you'll be redirected to the slower, heavily rate limited "legacy" API server.

 Some old code using https://cort.ovh directly will still work, but you'll be redirected, so update them if you can.